Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 ## Installation

-1. Download the "CustomResourceRegister" folder and place it under the "res://addons" directory in your Godot project.
+1. Download the "CustomResourceRegistry" folder and place it under the "res://addons" directory in your Godot project.
 2. Press the **Build** button on the top right of Godot editor to rebuild the solution.
 3. Go to **Project Settings > Plugins** and press the **Enable** checkbox next to the CustomResourceRegister plugin to enable the plugin.
 This will create a tab called "CRR" on the bottom of the editor.